raspberrypilearning/poo-near-you/worksheet.md

   </html>
   ```

-3. Go to the folder where you saved your web page.
-Open the file with your internet browser, so now you'll have the same file open in both your text editor and your browser at the same time.
+3. Go to the folder where you saved your HTML file.
+Open the file with your internet browser as well.
+Now you'll have the same file open in your text editor and in your browser at the same time.

-  On Windows, you may need to right-click the file, choose `Open with`, and then select your internet browser.
+  On Windows, you may need to right-click the file, choose **Open with**, and then select your internet browser.

   ![Open with browser](images/open-with-browser.png)